trikona-nagaraj/Finance-Data-Analysis-via-SQL/README.md

 ---

-## Task 1 - Croma India Gross Sales Report: Monthly Product Transactions
+##  Croma India Gross Sales Report: Monthly Product Transactions

 This task focuses on analyzing individual product-level sales for **Croma India** on a monthly basis for the fiscal year (FY) 2021.
 By leveraging **MySQL**, I extracted, transformed, and analyzed data to provide insights into customer transactions, product performance, and financial metrics.